tkanos/limitri/README.md

 ```

-Doing so, limitri will send benchmark request to bombardier to test the limit of your app (can takes some times)
+Doing so, limitri will send benchmark request to bombardier to test the limit of your app (can take some times)
 And when it's found, limitri provide you a report.

+## example

 ```bash
 $ ./limitri -u "http://localhost:8080"